plavsic-marko/DocumentSummarizer/README.md

 ## 💬 Contact

-If you have any questions or suggestions, feel free to contact me via GitHub or email.
-Email: plavsicmarko10@gmail.com GitHub: https://github.com/plavsic-marko
+For any questions or feedback, please reach out to ** Email: plavsicmarko10@gmail.com GitHub: https://github.com/plavsic-marko**.